openSUSE/news-o-o/_posts/2010-06-05-opensuse-weekly-news-issue-126-is-out.markdown

 ####  [ExtremeTech/Matthew Murray MeeGo v1.0 for Netbooks Review](http://www.extremetech.com/article2/0,2845,2364365,00.asp)

-"The tiny notebooks are usually best for those who just want to do the most basic of basics”Web browsing, e-mail, maybe IM”and not much else.
+"The tiny notebooks are usually best for those who just want to do the most basic of basicsâ€”Web browsing, e-mail, maybe IMâ€”and not much else.
 In fact, were it not for the fact that Linux is a popular operating system of choice for them due to its nonexistent cost, they'd have almost no appeal to the DIYer whatsoever. (...)"
 </td>
 </tr>
 </tbody>